Aliases for LMO2 Gene

 GeneCards Summary for LMO2 Gene

 LMO2 (LIM Domain Only 2) is a Protein Coding gene.
-Diseases associated with LMO2 include Lymphoblastic Leukemia and T-Cell Leukemia.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Hematopoietic Stem Cell Differentiation.
+Diseases associated with LMO2 include Severe Combined Immunodeficiency, X-Linked and Lymphoblastic Lymphoma.
+Among its related pathways are Hematopoietic Stem Cell Differentiation and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is LMO1.

 UniProtKB/Swiss-Prot Summary for LMO2 Gene